-This course helps students develop basic reading skills with emphasis on building vocabulary, increasing reading rate, and improving comprehension.
+Non-credit Course length: 18 hours lecture, 36 hours laboratory This course helps students develop basic reading skills with emphasis on building vocabulary, increasing reading rate, and improving comprehension.
 This course is repeatable.

-NBE 098 PREPARATORY MATH®
+NBE 098 PREPARATORY MATH® Non-credit Course length: 27 hours lecture

-Advisories: To be taken concurrently with MAT 095, or MAT 106, or MAT 108, or MAT 110 as mandated by AB 705 or as a stand alone supplementary course.
+Advisories: To be taken concurrently with MAT 095, or MAT 1086 or MAT 108, or MAT 110 as mandated by AB 705 or as a stand alone supplementary course.